The Duck Who Never Was: Plot

 Eventually, Donald realizes that this is real and now he was never born.
 He meets Gus Goose, who tells him that he went to work for Scrooge McDuck as his top assistant (he was the only relative Scrooge had who could be given the job and isn't as smart as Donald).
 On his first day at work, Magica De Spell turned up outside the money bin, selling hamburgers for a dime.
 Gus ignorantly handed her the Number One Dime, causing Scrooge to have a fit when he learnt what his new assistant had done.
 He came too late to stop Magica from turning the dime into a magical amulet, which she then used to become the richest person in the world.

 The loss of the dime destroyed Scrooge's self-confidence, allowing Flintheart Glomgold to cheat him out of his money.
 Scrooge lost everything, and Glomgold relocated the former McDuck empire to his own home base.
 Losing the McDuck taxes is slowly turning Duckburg into a ghost town.

 Donald flees in horror and drives to his cousin Gladstone Gander's house, thinking that if he saw that Gladstone was just as miserable as everyone else it would cheer him up.
 However, he doesn't find Gladstone.
-He instead finds grossly overweight versions of Huey, Dewey, and Louie, sitting on the couch eating junk food: they lived with Gladstone since they were ducklings and didn't join the Junior Woodchucks.
+He instead finds grossly overweight versions of Huey, Dewey, and Louie, sitting on the couch eating junk food: they lived with Gladstone since they were ducklings, never joining the Junior Woodchucks.
 Gladstone then appears (he is the only one who hasn't suffered from Donald's absence) and accuses Donald of stealing his car.

 When Donald tries to run away, he collides with a Beagle Boy in a police outfit (they turned "straight" after Scrooge went bust, but are implied to be a highly corrupt police force).

-Donald realizes that his existence was important after all.
+After witnessing this alternate future, Donald realizes that his existence was important after all.
 He jumps into Gladstone's car and drives off towards the museum, hoping to find the urn and set things right.
 He crashes through the museum's walls and finds the urn, but thinks that he used his only wish.
-The genie however reveals that Donald gets a wish for each time he touches the urn on his birthday.
+However, the genie reveals that Donald gets a wish for each time he touches the urn on his birthday.
 Donald is hit on the head with the urn and is knocked out cold, but his wish to revert the first wish is granted.
 When Donald wakes up, he assumes everything was just a dream.
 However, as he drives away, it is revealed to the reader that the genie does exist, implying that Donald's experience was, in fact, real.